MoldenMedia/ZDF-Wahlen_2017/ReadMe.txt

 ToDo:
-- set correct gap between groups for 1-5b and 6-7b
-- calculate the width of the label background
+- banner width not calculated correctly
 - center graphics on screen

 - ANIMATIONS!!!
 - PLAYOUT SCRIPTS!!!

+2017.02.01:
+- set correct gap between groups for 1-5b and 6-7b
+- calculate the width of the label background -> first draft

 2017.01.31:
 - use correct selected type of bar to create graph